adarshpathak114/Transformer_Sentiment_analysis/README.md

 # Transformer_Sentiment_analysis
-Build RoBERTa transformer model on sentiment analysis.
+Build RoBERTa pretrained transformer model on sentiment analysis.
 Also make a pipeline for easy and quick predictions.

+Also performed visualizations for easy understanding of data.
+Used NLTK to tokenize the data here I have used VADER library because it is trained on social media data which gives good results over other libraries.

+Implemented transformer pipeline for easy and quick predictions.